 We use a variety of materials when designing our trophies.
 Each material has specific properties that lends it to the design or look of a particular trophy.
 We were approached by the BBC to create a special commissioned trophy for their flagship Children In Need fundraising evening.
 We took inspiration from the mascot of the show, beloved by children across the UK, Pudsey Bear.
 To create the trophy we used advanced resin casting techniques that allowed us to expertly capture the shape of the bear.
 Resin allows for complex, organic shapes to be fully rendering and created a soft, almost pillow like finish, to the Pudsey trophy.
 The finishing touch, and this is always something to think about when designing your trophy, was the setting of semi-precious gemstones giving a luxurious and glamorous finish.

 Looking for more trophy ideas and inspiration?
-Contact our teams today via firstname.lastname@example.org or call 020 7242 4020 and let us help you transform your ideas into a beautiful, fully fledged trophies.
+Contact our teams today via firstname.lastname@example.org or call 020 8159 2748 for a quotation or to discuss any ideas that you may have.